How it works

 Viewing run history

-- Product count - How many products were processed in each run
+- Products — How many products the run processed

-- Start time - When the run began
+- Started — Relative time the run began

 Frequently asked questions